NXT Women's Championship

 The NXT Women's Championship is a women's professional wrestling championship created and promoted by the American promotion WWE.
 It is defended on NXT, the promotion's developmental brand.
-The current champion is Jacy Jayne, who is in her record-tying second reign.
-She won the title by defeating previous champion Tatum Paxley in a Last Chance match on Night 1 of NXT: Gold Rush on November 18, 2025.
+The current champion is Kelani Jordan, who is in her first reign.
+She won the title by defeating Kendal Grey at Heatwave on August 30, 2026.

 Introduced on April 5, 2013, the inaugural champion was Paige.
 In September 2019, the promotion began promoting NXT as its "third main brand" when the NXT television program was moved to the USA Network.
 Two years later, however, NXT reverted to its original function as WWE's developmental brand.
 To date, it has been the only NXT championship to be selected by a Royal Rumble match winner, which occurred in 2020, subsequently being the only NXT championship to be defended at a WrestleMania, which occurred at that year's WrestleMania 36.
 In September 2022, the NXT UK Women's Championship was unified into the NXT Women's Championship.